EOSC-Data-Commons/metadata-warehouse/docs/open_search_queries.md

 ### Query for a Nested Field

-As `title` is a nested field, this requires a nested query:
+See [docs](https://docs.opensearch.org/latest/query-dsl/joining/nested/) for further explanation of nested queries.

 #### Query for Titles in a Given Language

+As `titles.title` is a nested field, this requires a nested query.
 This searches for documents that have at least one title tagged as English:

 ```json